-“That course is a such a great match play course.”
+“That course is so great for match play.”

-You hear this expression thrown around by golfers all the time, but rarely does the conversation touch on what the phrase actually means.
-I had the opportunity to cover this week’s WGC-Dell Match Play and saw why Austin C.C. is such a great match play venue.
+You hear this expression thrown around by golfers, but rarely does the conversation touch on what the phrase actually means.
+I had the opportunity to cover the 2017 WGC-Dell Technologies Match Play and saw what makes Pete Dye’s Austin Country Club such a great match-play venue.

 Off the tee, Austin Country Club doesn’t favor a specific ball flight.
-Its fourteen tee shots are a dead split, with seven favoring a right-to-left ball flight and seven favoring a left-to-right shape.
-Likewise, there is an even split in approaching the greens, with nine favoring right-to-left shots and nine favoring left-to-right shots.
+Its 14 tee shots are a dead split, with seven favoring a right-to-left ball flight and seven a left-to-right shape.
+Likewise, there is an even split in approaching the greens, with nine preferring right-to-left shots and nine left-to-right shots.

-The holes also have considerable variety with distance.
-The par 3s all require distinctly different shots with different clubs, and similarly, the par 4s and 5s are unique with a good mix of short, mid-length and longer holes.
-It’s also routed so that holes rarely play in the same direction, which plays a pivotal role particularly when the wind kicks up.
+The holes also have considerable variety in distance.
+The par 3s all require different shots with different clubs, and similarly, the par 4s and 5s are unique, with a mix of short, mid-length, and longer holes.
+Also, the course is routed so that holes rarely play in the same direction, which becomes particularly important when the wind kicks up.

-The great variety of Austin Country Club from tee to the green allows for many different styles of player to succeed.
-Look at the different types of players who advanced to the knockout round of 16.
-Short, strategic hitters like Zach Johnson, Kevin Na and Søren Kjeldsen were mixed in among bombers like Bubba Watson, Brooks Koepka and finalists Jon Rahm and Dustin Johnson.
+The variety of Austin Country Club from tee to the green allows for many different styles of player to succeed.
+Look at the array of players who advanced to the knockout round of 16: short hitters like Zach Johnson, Kevin Na, and Søren Kjeldsen were mixed in among bombers like Bubba Watson, Brooks Koepka, and finalists Jon Rahm and Dustin Johnson.
 That’s not an accident.
-It’s the reflection of a well-designed golf course.
+It’s a reflection of a well-designed golf course.

-An aspect of the golf course that gets dulled by television is Austin CC’s undulating green complexes.
-The small targets possess numerous humps, bumps and shelves and give a clear advantage to stellar approach shots that find the correct position on the green, punishing those that miss.
+An aspect of Austin Country Club that gets dulled by television is the undulating green complexes.
+The small targets possess numerous humps, bumps, and shelves, giving a clear advantage to stellar approach shots that find the correct position on the green, and punishing those that miss.

 True risk and reward

-An aerial of the 18th at ACC.
-The hill starts just after the fairway bunker
+The hill on the 18th hole at Austin Country Club starts just after the fairway bunker (Google Earth)

-A look at the big fairway slope from behind the tough 18th green
+A look at the big fairway slope from behind the tough 18th green.
+Photo: Andy Johnson

-The grove of trees and two bunkers on the right side provide an “obvious hazard” for the aggressive play.
-The subtle challenge is the ground slope that greets players whose shots come up short and right of the green, leaving them with a blind 20-40-yard pitch shot from a steep upslope to a severely undulated green.
-This is a shot that players rarely see or practice.
-It’s one that consistently led to lackluster attempts and players walking away from the short par 4 with disappointing pars.
+The grove of trees and two bunkers on the right side provide an obvious hazard for the aggressive play.
+But the more subtle challenge is the slope of the ground, which bedevils players whose shots come up short and right of the green, leaving them with a blind 20- to 40-yard pitch shot from a steep upslope to a severely contoured green.
+This is a shot that players rarely see or practice, and it’s one that consistently leads to lackluster attempts and players walking away with disappointing pars.

-Surprisingly, the numbers beared out that laying back gave players a better chance to win the hole, likely because of the subtle challenge they faced in that awkward pitch shot from the upslope.
-The 18th is just one example where playing the aggressive shot isn’t necessarily the right play when you need to win the hole.
+Surprisingly, the numbers bore out that laying back gave players a better chance to win the hole, likely because of the subtle challenge of that awkward pitch shot from the upslope.
+The 18th is just one example where playing the aggressive shot isn’t necessarily the right play at Austin CC.